Azure-Samples/azure-search-dotnet-samples/Quickstart/README.md

 This solution uses the Azure Search .NET SDK to create an index, load it with documents, and execute a few queries.
 The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
 Index definition and documents are included in the code.

 This .NET Core console application is featured in [Quickstart: Create your first app - Azure Search](https://docs.microsoft.com/azure/search/tutorial-csharp-create-first-app).
 When you run the program, a console window emits output messages for each step: deleting and then re-creating a hotels-quickstart index, loading documents, running queries.
-This sample runs on an Azure Search service using connection information that you provide.
+This sample uses the [].NET SDK](https://docs.microsoft.com/dotnet/api/?term=microsoft.azure.search) and runs on an Azure Search service using connection information that you provide.

 ## Contents